 As preparation for the masterclass in the autumn, the photographers are required to produce a photo essay on a given theme.
 The masterclass curriculum includes lectures by six masters on subjects related to their own professional backgrounds.
 Individual portfolio reviews serve to evaluate the participating photographers' work and to discuss their working methods.
 The material prepared on the chosen theme, the ideas behind it and its presentation are discussed.

-The Joop Swart Masterclass is supported by Ammodo Foundation, CSM and Canon, who provides all participants with a grant.
+The Joop Swart Masterclass is supported by Ammodo Foundation, Corbion and Canon, who provides all participants with a grant.